HAL9K000/Trophic_Flows/README.md

 ## The Starter Kit:

-To run the code above, you'll need *Python 3.X* installed on your workstation, together with the following Python packages:
+To run the code above, you'll need *Python 3.X* installed on your workstation, together with the following third-party Python packages:
 * NetworkX <sup>[4] </sup>
 * NumPy
 * Pandas